How To Get Around Adelaide

 Trams run every 15 minutes and beginning at 7:00 a.m. and ending around midnight.
 The best part is that it is free to ride the tram in the city centre from the South Terrace Station to the Entertainment Centre Station.
 There are several stops along the way and links to some of the public bus stops.
 You can easily reach several terrific attractions when you ride the tram.

 The most popular tram route picks up and drops off at the Adelaide Entertainment Centre and Glenelg.
-This tram is operated by the Adelaide Metro and there are several stops throughout the Central Business District including Rundle Mall and the Adelaide Railway Station.
+This tram is operated by the Adelaide Metro and there are several stops throughout the Central Business District (a terrific place to stay in Adelaide) including Rundle Mall and the Adelaide Railway Station.
 The only surviving tram line from the original lines of the 1950s is the Glenelg tram line.
 It was actually the only original tram line to be integrated into the new Adelaide Metro system.

 How to get around Adelaide by bus